uber/NEAL/docs/configuration.rst

 Configuration File
 ------------------

-NEAL allows to put all the configuration for your project in one by using a configuration file, `neal.json`.
+NEAL allows you to put all the configuration for your project in one place by using a configuration file, `neal.json`.
 The options available for the configuration file are:

 ========================================= =========================================================================================================================================
 Flag                                      Value